 Once you have reached desired length, snip with scissors and knot the end.
 Petal out the drop facets before hanging.

 Paper Cut Luminaries

-Add some ambience lighting with these easy-to-create decorations.
+Add some ambiance lighting with these easy-to-create decorations.
 To make one, cut two small pillow box templates on a cutting mat using the pillow gift box tool.
-Using the paper punch, punch two designs out of each of the longer sides of the template.
+Using a paper punch, punch two designs out of each of the longer sides of the template.
 (Tip: Draw a centered rectangle as a guide before punching.)
-Gently fold the scored bottom and top tabs, and long edges.
+Gently fold the scored bottom and top tabs, and the long edges.
 Assemble the luminary by double-stick taping the tabs together to form a four-sided box.
-Place LED tea light and display.
+Place an LED tealight inside to display.

 DIY Paper Pie-Slice Boxes

 Take a creative approach to packaging your next convections.
 To start, follow the template instructions for cutting, and align the edges of the pie box to the left side of the Mini Scoring Board.
 Score.
 Align tabs and score as well.